Ivanhola/Spring-Boot---Java/Spring Udemy Course/README.md

 - [Spring MVC - Simple Spring app running an HTML using @RequestMapping](https://github.com/Ivanhola/Spring-Framework-Course-Learning/tree/master/Spring%20Udemy%20Course/SpringMVCDemo): This program demonstrates a very basic example of how to use __@RequesMapping__ and map a web page to a method in a @Controller Class (When it hits that controller, it will call the method/redirect to a webpage)

+- [Spring MVC - Simple form data page with Thymeleaf](https://github.com/Ivanhola/Spring-Framework-Course-Learning/tree/master/Spring%20Udemy%20Course/SpringMVCDemo-FormData): This program demonstrates a very basic program that will map 2 URLS __/showForm__ & __processForm__ and pass form data from /showForm to /processForm & display it using Thymeleaf parameters.

 _These are just demos and concepts, further explanation into these concepts and demonstrations are further documented in google docs Notes that I have organized and taken._